bballii/task-indicator-arduino/README.md

 # Task Indicator - IoT Todo List (Arduino)

+## Overview
+At its core, the IoT To-Do List is a web-based task management application developed using Laravel.
+However, it goes beyond traditional to-do list applications by integrating with an ESP microcontroller, which is programmed to control a series of LEDs.
+Each LED corresponds to a task in the to-do list, providing a visual representation of the task's status.

+Whenever a task is added, completed, or deleted, the corresponding LED on the ESP device reacts in real time, either lighting up, changing color, or turning off entirely.
+This project exemplifies how IoT can enhance user interaction by making abstract concepts, such as task completion, more tangible and immediate.

 ## PlatformIO Configuration

 To ensure your project compiles correctly with PlatformIO, you need to update the `platformio.ini` file with the appropriate build flags.
 Additionally, you'll need to set the necessary environment variables on your system.